COVID19Tracking/website/README.md

 You can also run `npm run setup:api-data` if you just want to download data and not touch the `.env` file.

-To run the website locally, use:
+To run the website locally, run:

 ```shell
 gatsby develop
 ```

 The site is now running at `http://localhost:8000`.
-Any changes you make to code is live-updated.
+Any changes you make to code will be live-updated.
 There is a GraphQL preview tool available at `http://localhost:8000/___graphql` to see what data is exposed to the website.

-Note that any changes you make while running Gatsby will automatically checked with [ESLint](https://eslint.org/), so check your console as you save files.
+Note that any changes you make while running Gatsby will be automatically checked with [ESLint](https://eslint.org/), so check your console as you save the files.

 ### Organization